aidanreilly/owncloud_qs/installing/configuring_owncloud.md

 To allow users to access the ownCloud application over the network, you must update the trusted domains list in `config.php` with the host IP address.

-On the host machine that onwCloud is installed on, enter the following at the command line:
+On the host machine that ownCloud is installed on, enter the following at the command line:
 ```shell
 	ip addr show
 ```